 - Keep your balcony doors, including the upper floors, locked.
 A screen door is NOT a security device.
 It is not uncommon for persons to climb to upper-floor balconies and enter illegally.

 - Report crimes or suspicious persons/activities to the University Police Department as soon as possible.
-Dial 9-1-1 from campus phones in the event of an emergency or (818) 677-2111 from a cell phone.
+Dial 9-1-1 in the event of an emergency or (818) 677-2111 for non-emergencies.

 - Register valuable property with the S.T.O.P.
 Program.
 Security Tracking of Office Property (S.T.O.P.) is a deterrent and recovery program for valuable property, most commonly laptop computers.
 Offered in collaboration between the Department of Police Services and Information Technology Resources, the program incorporates a security plate and warning label which are applied to the property being protected.
 Your identifying information is entered into a national database, which increases the chances of your property being returned to you if lost or stolen and recovered.
 The highly visible warning label warns would-be thieves by clearly marking the property and making it hard to resell.
-Contact the University Police Department's Crime Prevention & Community Relations Unit at (818) 677-7922 for more information or visit our Computer Security & STOP web page.
+Contact the Police Services Reception desk at (818) 677-2266 for more information or visit our Computer Security & STOP web page.

 - Record the make, model, and serial number of valuables and keep the records in a safe place.
-Contact the University Police Departments Crime Prevention and Community Relations Unit at (818) 677-7922 for a valuable Property Record Log for your use.
+Contact the Police Services Reception desk at (818) 677-2266 for a valuable Property Record Log for your use.

 - Engrave your property with your driver’s license number.
-Borrow an engraver for FREE from the University Police Department's Crime Prevention & Community Relations Unit at (818) 677-7922.
+Borrow an engraver for free from the University Police by calling the Police Services Reception desk at (818) 677-2266.